luna/luna-rfcs/text/0000-syntax-overhaul.md

 implementation of modules yet, unifying the concepts of modules, classes and interfaces.

+This proposal introduces a major breaking change for Luna, wholesale replacing portions of the Language's syntax and semantics with an entirely new model.
+As a result, this RFC aims to describe the whole new design in a form of a documentation with frequent annotations providing rationale for the changes.

 Motivation
 ==========
-The first attempt at creating a syntax for Luna was far from perfect.
-The focus of its development was that it played nicely with the language's graphical representation, but while it was relatively easy to use, we have found it to be unsatisfactory for the future goals of Luna as a programming language.
+The focus of the first Luna syntax was that it played nicely with the language's graphical representation, but while it was relatively easy to use, we have found it to be unsatisfactory for the future goals of Luna as a programming language.
 Moreover, the current implementation has only a rudimentary module system, a poor state of affairs for a sophisticated language.

 This RFC proposes a wholesale redesign of Luna's syntax.
 It covers all aspects of the language and aims to provide a design that is both unified and